Former MLA on his slain sibling Bobbie McKee: 'He was just a genuine kind-hearted brother'

 The PSNI were called shortly after 12.50pm last Thursday to the address, where they found Bobbie not breathing, and Yvonne with head wounds.

-Harold – who served as a UUP MLA for South Down during 2016/17 and later as a TUV councillor – said: “He was just a genuine, kind-hearted brother in every way.
+Harold – who served as a UUP MLA for South Down during 2016/17 and later as a TUV councillor – told the News Letter: “He was just a genuine, kind-hearted brother in every way.

 "And easily off your lips you would say, whenever you were talking: 'It's Bobby and Yvonne, or it's Yvonne and Bobby'.
 They always did things jointly.